pqrkchqps/diehard-dot-fund-school/beginner/getting_started.md

 The promise is, if done well, the group will come to life as people start discussions and raise proposals under their own initiative.

-This is a guide for people who want to help their group adopt Loomio to make decisions together.
+This guide is for people who want to help their group adopt Loomio to make decisions together.

 ## Talk about using Loomio.